hannahker/hannahker.com/content/about.md

 ---

-I'm Hannah Ker.

-This is a personal portfolio/blog where I can showcase (mostly for my family...) things that I'm working on and learning.
+This is a personal portfolio/blog where I can showcase things that I'm working on and learning.

 ### Currently